Due to an unusually high number of orders being received dispatch times may be longer than stated. Please allow up to 5 working days for dispatch.

-- check that the online retailer is listed.
+- Check that the online retailer is listed.

+There are pharmacies that do offer online services and can be an efficient way for people to order repeat prescriptions or products to their doorstep.
 Here at Weldricks, we legitimately stock pharmacy and healthcare products online by displaying the registered pharmacy logo and the MHRA verification logo on the bottom of every page on our website.
 This gives our customers confidence that they are buying from a trusted source.